locationtech/jts/README.txt

 ** jts/java/lib
 ** jtsio/lib

-If not used it may be better to omit the jtsio module.
+If not used, it may be better to omit the jtsio module.

 Alternatively, each ancillary module could be configured as a separate project, with a dependency on the main JTS project.